bevennyamande/bocadillo/docs/guide/how-to/custom-cli-commands.md

-# Write custom CLI commands
+# How to write custom CLI commands

 > **Note**: this feature is experimental.
 Use with care!